Constipation

 Chronic constipation can usually be associated with slowed intestinal transit.
 But the cause can also be disease, discovered accidentally by the unpleasant symptoms of constipation.
 With this type of constipation, changing lifestyle and implementing treatment is necessary.
 Untreated chronic constipation can lead to complications and also impede daily functioning.

-Complications of chronic constipation
+Complications of Chronic Constipation

 Chronic constipation can lead to complications, so it is better not to underestimate the problem.
 The diagnosis of constipation should result in the immediate implementation of therapeutic management.
 This will minimize the risk of complications, which are as follows: